 Fear of your voice not behaving

-A person may worry that their voice is going to crack, be too weak and quiet, or sound obviously nervous and shaky.
-People who stutter may develop a lot of anxiety around it as well.
+Someone may worry that their voice is going to crack, be too weak and quiet, or sound obviously nervous and shaky.
+People who stutter can develop a lot of anxiety around it as well.

 Fear of getting so nervous you'll throw up, need to use the bathroom, or panic

 If someone gets really anxious they may feel pukey, like their guts are churning and they need to find a toilet, or like they're going to freak out and have a panic attack.
-The physical sensations associated with any of those things aren't the slightest bit pleasant, so someone may start to avoid the social situations they're associated with.
-They may also understandably believe they'd be embarrassed if they threw up, lost control of their bowels, or panicked in front of other people.
+The physical sensations associated with any of those things aren't the slightest bit pleasant, so someone may start to avoid the settings where they make an appearance.
+They may also understandably believe they'd be embarrassed if they threw up, lost control of their bowels, or panicked in front of everyone.
 That, or they feel it would draw unwanted negative attention if they even did something like excuse themselves to use a bathroom or go outside to get some air.

 This fear often takes on a life of its own and becomes linked to situations where it would be difficult or embarrassing to escape if the unpleasant symptoms did occur.
 There's still a social component to the fear, but it also starts to become about worrying about feeling sick for its own sake.
-Of course, being in those hard-to-escape situations is often anxiety provoking enough that the physical sensations are likely to make an appearance.
+Of course, being in those hard to escape situations is often anxiety provoking enough that the physical sensations are likely to pop up.
 It's a wonderful Catch-22.
-Some common situations are:
+Some common scenarios are:

 Another thing that can happen is some people will develop anxiety around eating around others.
 They're not worried about being judged for getting sauce on their face, like the earlier point about having a fear of being watched mentions.
 Instead they feel pukey and anxious and have no appetite in situations where they're expected to eat.
 Their mouth may become dry too, making the act of eating physically harder.
-They feel they have to choke down their food, even though they don't feel like it.
+They believe they have to do their best to choke down their food, and can't admit what's really going on.
 They worry that people will notice they aren't eating much and ask them about it.